Martyrs' Day (Panama): Background

-The Flag Pole Incident
+Flag Pole Incident

 While a Panamanian response to the flag raisings by the Zonians was expected, the crisis took most Americans by surprise.
 Several years later, Lyndon B. Johnson wrote in his memoirs that: "When I heard about the students' action, I was certain we were in for trouble."

 The news of the actions of the Balboa High School reached the students at the Instituto Nacional, Panama's top public high school.
-Led by 17-year-old Guillermo Guevara Paz, 150 to 200 demonstrating students from the institute, crossed the street into the Canal Zone and marched through the neighborhoods to Balboa High School, carrying their school's Panamanian flag and a sign proclaiming their country's sovereignty over the U.S. Canal Zone.
+Led by 17-year-old Guillermo Guevara Paz, 150 to 200 demonstrating students from the institute crossed the street into the Canal Zone, and marched through the neighborhoods to Balboa High School, carrying their school's Panamanian flag and a sign proclaiming their country's sovereignty over the U.S. Canal Zone.
 They had first informed their school principal and the Canal Zone authorities of their plans before setting out on their march.
 Their intention was to raise the Panamanian flag on the Balboa High School flagpole, alongside the U.S. flag.

 At Balboa High, the Panamanian students were met by Canal Zone police and a crowd of Zonian students and adults.
 After negotiations between the Panamanian students and the police, a small group was allowed to approach the flagpole, while police kept the main group back.

 A half-dozen Panamanian students, carrying their flag, approached the flagpole.
 In response, the Zonians surrounded the flagpole, sang "The Star-Spangled Banner" and rejected the deal between the police and the Panamanian students.
 Scuffling broke out.
 The Panamanians were driven back by the Zonian civilians and police.
 In the course of the scuffle, Panama's flag was torn.

 The flag in question had historical significance.
 In 1947, students from the Instituto Nacional had carried it in demonstrations opposing the Filos-Hines Treaty and demanding the withdrawal of U.S. military bases.
 Independent investigators of the events of January 9, 1964 later noted that the flag was made of flimsy silk.

 There are conflicting claims about how the flag was torn.
 Canal Zone Police Captain Gaddis Wall, who was in charge of the police at the scene, denies any American culpability.
 He claims that the Panamanian students stumbled and accidentally tore their own flag.
 David M. White, an apprentice telephone technician with the Panama Canal Company, stated that "the police gripped the students, who were four or five abreast, under the shoulders in the armpits and edged them forward.
 One of the students fell or tripped and I believe when he went down the old flag was torn."
 None of these accounts have been definitively proven.